 \subsection{Proof of Theorem~\ref{thm:gcise_asymp}}

 \begin{proof} First, we show that globally centered auto-covariance matrices, averaged over all the parallel chains are strongly consistent for the true auto-covariance matrix.
-Hence for all $t \ge 0$ and for any intitial distribution, as $n \rightarrow \infty$
+Hence for all $t \ge 0$ and for any initial distribution, as $n \rightarrow \infty$

 Next, recall that the assumption of the existence of a univariate central limit theorem guarantees that there exists $\sigma^2 <\infty$ such that $\sigma^2 = -\gamma(0) + 2\sum_{t=0}^{\infty} \gamma_{t}$ \citep[see][]{jones2004markov}.
 Thus, the series $\sum_{t=0}^{\infty} \gamma_{t}$ converges.
 Now the globally-centered univariate ISE is defined as